Where Do Scleral Lenses Fit In Your Dry Eye Treatment Protocol?

-A recent survey revealed that out of the more than 30 million Americans who have symptoms of Dry Eye, only 16 million are diagnosed.
-Surprisingly, just 1 million out of these patients receive medical attention.
-These numbers are a concern, since there are millions of people suffering needlessly.
+Curiously, a recent survey revealed that out of the more than 30 million Americans who have symptoms of Dry Eye, only half of those are diagnosed, and an even smaller number receives the medical attention they need.
+These numbers are a concern since there are millions of people needlessly suffering from a treatable condition.

-People suffering from severe dry eyes can find benefits from transitioning to custom designed scleral lenses.
-Scleral lenses tackle three factors simultaneously: they provide vision correction, they protect the eye, and they serve a therapeutic purpose by lubricating the eye.
+Scleral lenses are customized rigid lenses that tackle three factors simultaneously: they provide vision correction, they protect the eye, and they serve a therapeutic purpose by lubricating the eye.

-Scleral lenses also decrease pain, discomfort, eye redness, and itchiness in those with dry eyes.
+Due to their large shape, unique features, and customized fitting, scleral lenses offer an excellent solution for dry eyes.
+They decrease pain, discomfort, eye redness, and itchiness in those with dry eyes.

-Other Dry Eyes treatment methods include:
+Additional Dry Eye treatment methods include:

 - Environment modifications

-- Eyelid hygiene
+- Improved eyelid hygiene

 - Nighttime goggles